-The Google Pixel 4 and Pixel 4 XL were officially announced at an event on 15 October, but how do they compare to each other?
+(Pocket-lint) - The Google Pixel 4 and Pixel 4 XL were announced last October, but how do they compare to each other?

-Here are the Pixel 4 and Pixel 4 XL's specifications up against each other to help you work out which might be the right one for you.
-You can also read our Pixel 4 vs Pixel 3 feature to find out how the new devices compare to their predecessors.
+You can also read our Pixel 4 vs Pixel 3 feature to find out how they compare to their predecessors.

 What's the same?